apollographql/apollo-tooling/packages/apollo/README.md

 Download a schema from Apollo or a GraphQL endpoint in JSON or SDL format

 ```
-Download a schema from Apollo or a GraphQL endpoint in JSON or SDL format

 USAGE
   $ apollo client:download-schema OUTPUT